HISTORY OF LLANDUDNO PRIMARY

 At the end of 2013, Mr Thys relocated to Gauteng and Ms Strugar took over the music department and Mrs Bennett retired after 17 years of teaching at Llandudno.

 In 2006 and again in 2014 Llandudno Primary has revamped and modernised its school uniform with changes in colour to the golf shirts from yellow to smart navy blue and now the introduction of a trendy khaki shade with striped collar and the girls trademark yellow dresses of the 60’s to 90’s were replaced with a bold navy, green and white tartan.
 Navy chinos are worn by the boys instead of the old baggy navy and yellow striped tracksuits.

-Llandudno Primary is looking forward to celebrating its Diamond jubilee in 2014 with many festivities and engagements with its families, the community and its past pupils who helped shape the ethos of this very special seaside school.
-In February 2014, the school will compete its second phase of the building project to add much needed storage space, upgrade and enlarge the old pupil ablution block into proper change rooms and add a state of the art library and media centre to the front of the school.
-The school is also currently in the process of upgrading its IT centre and has networked the building and supplied WIFI to all areas to facilitate the most modern of teaching technology in all classrooms and throughout the building.
+Llandudno Primary celebrated its Diamond jubilee in 2014 with many festivities and engagements with its families, the community and its past pupils who helped shape the ethos of this very special seaside school.
+In February 2014, the school completed its second phase of the building project to add much needed storage space, upgraded and enlarged the old pupil ablution block into proper change rooms and added a state of the art library and media centre to the front of the school.
+The school is also currently in the process of upgrading its IT centre and has networked the building and supplied WIFI and fibre to all areas to facilitate the most modern of teaching technology in all classrooms and throughout the building.